Brand Hong Kong - Asia's world city

 Introduction

 Lead is a naturally occurring heavy metal, and usually presents in very small amount in the environment.
 Lead and its compounds may be found in products such as batteries, lead-based paints, lead-containing ceramics, lead solder and leaded petrol.
-In Hong Kong , the sale and supply of leaded petrol, which is a known major source of lead, was banned from 1 April 1999 .
-In everyday life, lead usually does not pose a threat to our health.
+In everyday life, lead is found everywhere and exposure seems inevitable.
+Notwithstanding this, it is always good for health to achieve the lowest possible lead level in the body.

 Exposure Sources